 by Nebula Haze (with a big “Thank You” to alltatup who inspired this tutorial!)

-When it comes to growing cannabis indoors, there are two main varieties that are cultivated for their buds: Indica and Sativa strains.
+When it comes to growing cannabis indoors, there are two main varieties of photoperiod strains that are cultivated for their buds: Indica and Sativa.
 While Indica plants tend to stay small and manageable (which can be convenient for indoor growing), Sativa plants are typically a little tougher to care for indoors.

-Sativa strains originated from hotter regions near the equator with long growing seasons, and as a result they carry a few properties from their family history that can catch an indoor grower by surprise!
+Sativa strains originated from hotter regions near the equator and are well adapted to long growing seasons and hot weather.
+As a result, they carry a few properties from their family history that can catch an indoor grower by surprise.

-Example of two Sativa plants (Panama strain) grown indoors.
-Sativa strains produce big and tall plants that can get out of control quickly in a small grow space!
+These two Sativa plants (Panama strain) got far taller than the grower expected.
+The height of Sativa plants can quickly get out of control in a small grow space.

 Why do we still try to grow Sativa plants indoors if it’s tough?
-In part, because Sativa strains often have amazing and unique buds effects, and produce very high yields when done right 🙂
+In part, because certain Sativa strains often have amazing and unique buds effects.
+Plus, many Sativa hybrids produce great yields.

 These two plants were grown indoors together under the same conditions from seed to harvest.
 The short Indica plant produced half the yields of the 5-foot Sativa!
 A big part of this is the fact that the Sativa plant got big enough to take full advantage of all the lights, while the Indica stayed short.

+Sativa strains often have “foxtails” (buds grow in little towers).
 This is what the buds of a “true” landrace Sativa looks like – basically all foxtails!
-Most available “Sativa” strains are actually hybrids with at least a little Indica genes mixed in to help increase bud density and improve overall structure.
+Most available “Sativa” strains today are actually hybrids with some Indica genes mixed in to help increase bud density and improve overall structure.

 General Appearance of Sativa Plants